IoannisPapadakis/qss/probability_and_the_enigma_machine.md

 ## This sequential selection process continues until all 13 pairs are selected.
 n <- seq(from = 26, to = 2, by = -2)  # Countdown from 26 by 2s
 ## Use the function for combinations, choose(n, k),
-## to calculate sequetial combinations for the plugboard
+## to calculate sequential combinations for the plugboard
 nCk <- choose(n, 2)
 ## Total number of combinations: 26C2 * 24C2 * 22C2 ...
 2C2
 total.combinations <- prod(nCk)